 If not, we’ll unfortunately need to do a bit of manual time tracking for a while.
 It should be fine to cover a few days, and extrapolate for a longer period.
 Unbelievably, some people made time tracking fun by using Lego Blocks!

 Bad code also makes us slow!
-By doing this large scale refactoring, we should get a productivity boost.
+By doing this large-scale refactoring, we should get a productivity boost.

 Here again, we are only going to measure for an iteration, and extrapolate for the future.
 If we are working with iterations, we should have an ‘estimation’ meeting of some sort.
-At the end of it, we should have selected a list of ‘task’ for next iteration.
+At the end of it, we should have selected a list of ‘tasks’ for next iteration.